How can we help you?

 - Have a total household income of 185% of poverty or less

-- Live in the county where the coupons are issued.
+- Live in the county where the cards are issued.

-You must sign your coupons at the vendors booth at time of purchase.
-Change cannot be made with these coupons
+You must sign your card at the vendors booth at time of purchase.
+Change cannot be made with these cards

 Wearing Face Masks is Optional.
 Face masks are not needed, but please be respectful of vendors, shoppers, and market staff who choose to wear them.

 Yes, we do.
-Since the beginning of the Covid-19 pandemic we are set up with the vendors spaced for our customers who do not feel like walking the market.
+Our Saturday.
+Menominee Historic Downtown Farmers Market is since the beginning of the Covid-19 pandemic, we are set up with the vendors spaced for our customers who do not feel like walking the market.
 You can drive up to each vendor booth and they will take your order, fill it, and deliver it to you in your car.